Andy Schor: Early life and education

 Schor grew up in Long Island New York with his mother and father.
 His father found employment as a diamond distributor while his mother found work in a nursing home.
 Schor moved to Michigan to attend the University of Michigan, where he earned a Bachelor of Arts degree in Political Science and History.
 During his time at the University of Michigan, Schor took a semester off to be involved with the Clinton-Gore campaign his senior year as a paid staffer.

 Schor served as a board member of the Tri-County Office of Aging and the South Lansing Community Development Association.

 Career

 Ingham County Board of Commissioners (2003–2013)

 Schor was elected to the Ingham County Board of Commissioners in 2002 and re-elected four times, serving through 2012.

 Schor was among the members of the Board to create the Ingham County Land Bank in 2005.

-Schor was also critical of a 2003 Michigan Supreme Court ruling that gave school superintendents control over school construction, stripping the right from local communities to make decisions.

-During his time as a member of the Board of Commissioners, Schor was critical of a bill that would support firefighters who got cancer on the job.
-He stated that many local governments wouldn’t have the funds for the program.

 In 2007, Schor supported a cost increase for Ingham County Sheriffs to patrol townships stating he believed that out-county communities should pay an additional fee for road patrol services that are provided.
 He echoed these remarks again in 2010 by saying that since road patrol is a service only received by out-county areas, Lansing residents shouldn’t pay for it.

 Schor was supportive of a 2008 bill that would provide urban development areas with a 20% tax credit saying as "an incentive for more revitalization and redevelopment in urban areas".